 FICTION: Air medical exemption from the ADA will not prevent air medical providers from transporting patients across state lines.

-FACT: If individual states are allowed to enact their own regulations, these regulations can vary from state-to-state and affect everything from equipment on board the aircraft, how the aircraft are operated, where the control center is located, and medical staffing.
+If individual states are allowed to enact their own regulations, these regulations can vary from state-to-state and affect everything from equipment on board the aircraft, how the aircraft are operated, where the control center is located, and medical staffing.
 Air medical providers, unable to comply with a set of inconsistent regulations for a flight that would cross state lines, would be forced to transport patients to in-state facilities which might not be the closest or most-appropriate for the patient’s needs.
-By their very nature, air ambulances operate on an interstate basis transporting more than 30 percent of their patients across state lines for definitive care every day.

-Recent attempts to exempt air medical services from the ADA only allow insurers to dramatically reduce the already decreased payments for air medical transport services.
-This is NOT about what is best for the patient, it’s about what is best for the insurer.
+Recent attempts to exempt air medical services from the ADA would only allow insurers to dramatically reduce the already decreased payments for air medical transport services.
+Bad for the patient, good for the insurer.

 FICTION: Congress never intended to include air carriers engaged in air medical transportation in the Airline Deregulation Act.

-FACT: Air Medical transport was clearly contemplated in the discussion of the ADA.
+Air Medical transport was clearly contemplated in the discussion of the ADA.
 A Senate floor colloquy directly discussed “the need for air ambulance services” during debate on the ADA on April 19, 1978.
-View the air medical portion of the transcript here.
-Air medical transportation is, first and foremost, an on-demand air carrier operation.
-An air medical flight is a common carriage operation in which a person is transported from one location to another and whose medical condition is sustained during flight by medical personnel who also are being transported.
-The primary purpose of an air medical flight is transportation.
-The Center for Medicare and Medicaid Services (CMS), in its prior incarnation as the Health Care Financing Administration (HCFA) characterizes its payment for air medical services as a transportation benefit.
 State authority over health care aspects of air medical transportation is clearly preserved and delineated under the ADA.
 Any statement that the ADA is being used beyond its intent is patently untrue.